RamanSB/React-Native-Builds/signal-clone/README.md

 # Signal Clone

+#### Current State

+TODO:

+- Render Chats on HomeScreen based on Chats collection, however filter this to only display Chats that are visible based on the visibility flag in the Users collection (there is a Document called chats containing an array of chats with each chat having a visibility flag).
+- Edit Profile Screen (Render list of chats that are hidden for given user...)
+  - Hide all will ensure all chats are visible.
+  - onPress will handle changing users displayName, photoURL, both or either one.
+- Add Camera Icon to Chat screen to send an image.
+- Resolve Swipe triggering the onPress on a `CustomListItem`

 ## About

 The purpose of this signal-clone was to develop my proficiency in React Native (I've only used React & NextJS prior to this).